Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 Recommended Tests by Age Group (Quick Comparison)

 Health checkups in India are affordable and vary by package type.
-It differs in prices depending on the type of tests involved, city, and diagnostic center.
-There are various hospitals and labs that are currently offering preventative health packages targeting various age groups.
+It differs in prices depending on the type of tests, city and diagnostic center.
+There are various hospitals and labs which are currently offering preventative health packages targeting various age groups.

 Average Price Range